distantmagic/resonance/docs/pages/docs/features/configuration/index.md

 ```

 Then you need to define the configuration provider.
-[JSON Schema](https://json-schema.org/) is used for config validation:
+Constraints schema is used for config validation:

 ```php
 <?php